Wellington Town Hall

 The Wellington Town Hall (Te Whare Whakarauika) is a concert hall and part of the municipal complex in Wellington, New Zealand, which opened in December 1904.
-It is closed to the public since the 2013 Seddon earthquake for extensive strengthening work, and projected to reopen in January 2025.
+It has been closed to the public since the 2013 Seddon earthquake for extensive strengthening work, and is projected to reopen in 2027.

 History

 The foundation stone for the building was laid in 1901 by the Duke of Cornwall and York (later George V).
 The organist and choirmaster Maughan Barnett composed an Ode for the occasion.
 Construction began the following year.
 It was officially opened on 7 December 1904.

-The Town Hall was originally fronted (on the Cuba Street side) with a Roman styled portico and a 150-foot clock tower.
+The Town Hall was originally fronted on the Cuba Street side with a Roman-styled portico and a 150-foot clock tower.
 A clock was not installed in the tower until 1922, when John Blundell, owner of The Evening Post newspaper, donated one.
 In 1934 the tower was removed as a precaution following the 1931 Hawke's Bay earthquake, and the main portico, pediment, balustrade, parapet and bold cornice were also removed.
 The building was earthquake strengthened in 1943 following an earthquake the previous year.
 During the strengthening the Corinthian capitals on the exterior were replaced with Tuscan detailing.

 The Town Hall may have been a low maintenance priority of councils over the years.
 By 1973 during a concert (Kenny Rogers and The First Edition) their sound levels caused dust to begin to drift down over the stage.
 When their music hit a crescendo during the chorus of one piece (may have been Something's Burning), the stage ceiling collapsed on them, dropping pigeon bodies, empty and dead eggs, nesting material and plaster rubble and dust all over the stage and the band's equipment.
 The concert did continue, with black-dressed stage hands creeping around the stage sweeping up detritus, removing carcasses, and dusting the amplifiers, speaker cases, keyboards, and anything else covered with plaster dust.

 In 1980 the Michael Fowler Centre was built immediately in front of the Town Hall's main entrance in anticipation of the older building's demolition.
-However the New Zealand Historic Places Trust (since renamed to Heritage New Zealand) persuaded the City Council to retain the Town Hall.
+However the New Zealand Historic Places Trust (since renamed to Heritage New Zealand) persuaded the City Council to retain the Town Hall, and it was registered as a Category 1 Historic Place in 2003.

 In 1989 plans were unveiled to create Civic Square between the town hall and the old city library.
 As part of this, the Town Hall underwent full refurbishment in 1991–1992.
 During this process the concert chamber was demolished and replaced with reception rooms.
 Although the council offices have spread beyond the Town Hall since 1904, the building still housed the offices of the Mayor and Wellington City Council members until it was closed for earthquake strengthening.